redkite-labs/redkitecms-docs/book/blocks-management.rst

 Found a typo ?
 Something is wrong in this documentation ? `Just fork and edit it !`_

 .. _`Just fork and edit it !`: https://github.com/redkite-labs/redkitecms-docs
-.. _`dedicated tutorial` : add-a-new-block-app-to-alphalemon-cms
+.. _`dedicated tutorial` : add-a-new-block-app-to-redkite-cms